A Rigorous Derivation of the Functional Renormalisation Group Equation: Introduction

 \section{Introduction}

 It is still unknown whether interacting and non-perturbative quantum field theories encoding relevant physical phenomena can be given precise mathematical meaning.
 Most prominently, it is unclear how to proceed from perturbative calculations to exact ones except in some special cases such as conformal field theories.
-A much celebrated result that is frequently used is the functional renormalisation group equation (FRGE) in the form presented by Wetterich \cite{src:ReuterWetterich1994}.
+A much celebrated result that is frequently used is the functional renormalisation group equation \cite{src:Ellwanger1994,src:Morris1994} (FRGE) in the form presented by Wetterich \cite{src:Wetterich1993}.
 It is generally accepted as an exact equation encoding the flow from a classical action functional to its quantum counterpart and many results have been derived or conjectured from its exact properties or practical approximations.
 Some notable reviews include \cite{src:Delamotte2012,src:EichhornEtAl2020,src:Gies2012}.
-However, the derivation of the FRGE has not yet been put into a mathematically satisfactory form but has remained on a formal level.
+However, the derivation of the FRGE has not yet been put into a mathematically satisfactory form but has remained restricted to formal respectively perturbative proofs \cite{src:Keller:PerturbativeFlows}.

 In this work, we investigate the case of a real scalar field on Euclidean spacetime.
-In the framework of the Osterwalder-Schrader theorem \cite{src:OsterwalderSchrader} as presented by Glimm and Jaffe \cite{src:GlimmJaffe} it is modelled by a probability measure on the space of tempered distributions.
-But starting from a classical action it is not generally known how to define a corresponding measure.
+In the framework of the Osterwalder-Schrader theorem \cite{src:OsterwalderSchrader1, src:OsterwalderSchrader2} as presented by Glimm and Jaffe \cite{src:GlimmJaffe} it is modelled by a probability measure on the space of tempered distributions.
+However, starting from a classical action it is not generally known how to define a corresponding measure.
 Instead, it is customary to produce well-defined regularised theories and investigate the convergence of the corresponding measures upon the removal of the regularisation.
-In section \ref{sec:Convergence} we give precise conditions for such a convergence in terms of objects encoded by the FRGE.
+In this work we shall investiate how this procedure can be made to work in tandem with Wetterich's equation.

+We begin by listing some basic tools in section \ref{sec:Preliminaries} that are necessary for the overall analysis.
+In particular, we cover basic features of Radon Gaußian measures on locally convex spaces along with some standard results in convex analysis.
+In section \ref{sec:LSCEnvelopes} we generalise the concept of lower semicontinuous envelopes and introduce the property of supercoercivity.
+The latter enables a direct computation of a lower semicontinuous envelope.

+Section \ref{sec:Convergence} then studies the convergence of measures on the space of tempered distributions in terms of convergence of dual objects that are fundamental to Wetterich's equation.
+The connection is found to be given in terms of Mosco convergence and Attouch-Wets convergence, concepts which both enable a continuity theorem of the Legendre-Fenchel transform.